emilk/eon/README.md

 #### Map
 Maps are written as `{ key: value, … }`, again with optional commas between key-value pairs.
-Usually the commas are ommited for maps that span multiple lines, and included for maps that are on a single line.
+Usually the commas are omitted for maps that span multiple lines, and included for maps that are on a single line.

 Maps are used to represent either a record type (like a `struct`) or a table type (e.g. a hash map).